mjdv/ocmu64/README.md

 - **Local dominating pairs**: Same as practical dominating pairs above, but recomputed in every new B&B state.
 - **On-the-fly gluing**: If there is a vertex $u$ in the tail such that all other $v$ in the tail are better (not worse) after $u$, then just _glue_ $u$ onto the prefix.

 There are some more optimizations that are disabled by default.
 See [notes.md](notes.md).

-Furthermore we do a number of algorithmic optimizations to implement everything efficiently.
+We do a number of algorithmic optimizations to implement everything efficiently.
 Mostly we ensure that the tail always remains sorted, so that loops over it can often be reduced to only a small subset of it.